Paul Jonathan Brody Sells 12,699 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) CFO Paul Jonathan Brody sold 12,699 shares of the business’s stock in a transaction that occurred on Monday, January 25th.
-The stock was sold at an average price of $67.64, for a total transaction of $858,960.36.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) CFO Paul Jonathan Brody sold 12,699 shares of the business’s stock in a transaction on Wednesday, January 27th.
+The shares were sold at an average price of $63.76, for a total transaction of $809,688.24.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.

 Paul Jonathan Brody also recently made the following trade(s):